Caleydo/taco/README.md

 # taco
-This should be my master's thesis about table comparison.
+This should be my master's thesis about table comparison (taco).

 Unfortunately not about :cat:.